Isaac Asimov wrote or edited so many books that the number can swallow the man.

 Why he still matters

 Isaac Asimov still matters because he reshaped both science fiction and science writing.
-He gave readers stories about systems, not just spectacles.
+He gave readers stories about systems as well as spectacles.
 He turned robots into ethical puzzles.
 He turned galactic history into a narrative engine.
 And outside fiction, he made difficult subjects readable without insulting the reader.

 That is a larger legacy than productivity alone can capture.